 7. TREAT INSECT BITES & ITCHY SKIN

-For insect bites, make a paste out of baking soda and water, and apply as a salve onto affected skin.
+For insect bites, make a paste out of baking soda and water, and apply as a salve onto the affected skin.
 To ease the itch, shake some baking soda into your hand and rub it into damp skin after bath or shower.
 For specific tips on bee stings, see bee stings: prevention and treatment.

 8. MAKE A HAND CLEANSER AND SOFTENER